Dorian2002/RandomImage/README.md

 # RandomImage

 This personnal project is a simple software developped with .Net and Winform.
-Free to use and edit.
+Only free to use, not to edit.

 The goal was to make a tool that generates an image from a color table.
 Also a system to draw on the image.